How to Unclog a Toilet With Dish Soap and Hot Water

 The dish soap will dissolve the calcium and therefore open the rim holes.
 I suggest that you do this at least once a month.
 You could also use vinegar in the place of dish soap.

-To prevent you toilet from constantly clogging, use minimal toilet paper, don’t flush anything that should not be flushed and also pour hot water down your toilet bowl often.
+To prevent your toilet from constantly clogging, use minimal toilet paper, don’t flush anything that should not be flushed, and pour hot water down your toilet bowl often.